Hands on: Fujifilm X-T4 review

 - The Fujifilm X-T4 will be available to buy from April 2020

-These are around the kind of prices we expected for the X-T4, though if they're a bit too much for you it's worth bearing in mind that the Fujifilm X-T3 will remain on sale for some time yet.
-That camera now costs $1,299 / £1,199 / AU$1,823, making a more affordable alternative if you don't need IBIS or any other of the X-T4's new features.
+These are roughly the prices we expected for the X-T4, although if they're a bit too steep for you then it's worth noting that the Fujifilm X-T3 will remain on sale for some time yet.
+That camera now costs $1,299 / £1,199 / AU$1,823, making it a more affordable alternative if you don't need IBIS or any of the X-T4's other new features.

-Of course, the Fujifilm X-T4's price mean it's now also up at the level of many full-frame cameras, including the Nikon Z6 and Sony A7 III.
-While it has a smaller sensor than those cameras, it does also have some superior features.
+Of course, the Fujifilm X-T4's price means it's now also up at the level of many full-frame cameras, including the Nikon Z6 and Sony A7 III; but while it has a smaller sensor than those cameras, it does also have some superior features.

 Build and handling